 Expose students to different careers and community roles

-Sign your classroom up for live, virtual field trips with NASA, Amazon, and others!
+Sign your classroom up for live or self-paced virtual field trips with NASA, Amazon, and Monterey Bay Aquarium!

 My Journey Class Chats

-Learn about different jobs with these live weekly chats with young, diverse professionals.
+Learn about different jobs with these chats with young, diverse professionals.

 Career Vision Boards.
 Students use poster board or Sprite Lab to create a career vision board, a collage of their hopes and expectations for when they grow up.
 Collages can include drawings, words and pictures.
 (Poster board version appropriate for pre-readers and up.
 Sprite Lab version appropriate for ages 9+)